 When your student registers for the ACT or SAT, make sure he or she lists WVU so we will receive the official scores.
 Use ACT code 4540 or SAT code 5904 to send official scores to WVU.
 We accept official ACT and SAT scores, but we do not take the ACT or SAT writing tests.

 Apply as Soon as Possible

 Apply as soon as possible!
 Applying early will give your student the most options in housing, admitted student events, and orientation programs.
-WVU begins accepting applications in September of your student’s senior year in high school.
+WVU begins accepting applications in July, the summer before your student’s senior year in high school.
 For students entering in the fall semester, the priority scholarship deadline is February 1, which means students must apply by this date to be considered for scholarships.